-In addition to the identification of areas of the Council's governance arrangements where a specific improvement is identified, the annual review process seeks to identify where efficiencies can be made to make the governance framework even more effective.
-The sessions with Business

-Units sought to identify where there may be a need to further review a corporate process, regardless of any compliance issues but to improve the engagement of Business Units in the general drive to continuously strengthen our governance arrangements whilst ensuring they are efficient and as easy to comply with as possible.
+In addition to the identification of areas of the Council's governance arrangements where a specific improvement is identified, the annual review process also seeks to identify where efficiencies can be made to make the governance framework even more effective.
+The sessions with Business Units sought to highlight where there may be scope to further review a corporate process, regardless of any compliance issues but to improve the engagement of Business Units in the general drive to continuously strengthen our governance arrangements whilst ensuring they are efficient and as easy to comply with as possible.
 The following areas were highlighted:

-- HR recruitment processes and HR processes generally compliance is very good, but the introduction of a major new HR system will help to improve the ease of compliance and make these important processes more efficient. - Compliance with corporate procurement processes is also high but again there are opportunities to review some procurement stages and processes to improve efficiency.
+- HR recruitment processes and HR processes generally compliance is very good, but the possible of a new HR system will help to improve the ease of compliance and make these important processes more efficient. - Compliance with corporate procurement processes is also good but again there are opportunities to review these to improve efficiency.